LedgerHQ/app-bitcoin/tests/README.md

     - Pro: it makes them reusable with other test environemnts than pytest but Cons: it creates a coupling between `conftest.py` and that other file.

 - Misc:
+  - [ ] Discuss & decide on the implementation of the [suggestions from @onyb](https://github.com/LedgerHQ/app-bitcoin/pull/157#pullrequestreview-443882538)
   - [ ] Add support for Bitcoin Cash (potentially nothing to do?)
   - [ ] Turn `deviceappproxy` and `txparser` folders into proper packages installable into any virtualenv through pip.
 Meaning they would have their own repo in LedgerHQ and evolve separately from the BTC app.
   - Either: